YunhaoLee/Object-Detection-paper/README.md

 # Object-Detection-paper
-Thie is the Summary of the papers on Object detection.
+Thie is a Summary of the papers on Object detection.
-I will upload the ppt of some papers, and others i will upload the papers.
+I will also upload the ppt used in my group meetings, and the analysis of the paper will be found in the notes of PPT.